bionetslab/robust-web/README.md

-Note: You can run ROBUST-Web by simply navigation to the following url: "https://robust-web.net".
+Note: You can run ROBUST-Web by simply navigation to https://robust-web.net.
 If you would like to host ROBUST-Web locally instead, please follow the instructions as specified in the rest of this README.

 # Installation